 News & Updates

-FlyLight’s goal for the next four years is to generate, with the help of collaborators, a set of split-GAL4 lines that specifically express in the vast majority of cell types of the fly nervous system.
+FlyLight’s goal is to generate, with the help of collaborators, a set of split-GAL4 lines that specifically express in the vast majority of cell types of the fly nervous system.

 At Janelia, we believe that the unparalleled experimental versatility of Drosophila provides an opportunity for an intellectual approach to understanding neuronal circuits not now feasible in vertebrate systems.
 The modest size of the fly’s nervous system—100,000 neurons in the adult and 10,000 in the larva—allows a systematic approach to understanding the complete nervous system of an organism that exhibits a fascinating repertoire of behaviors.
 A detailed wiring diagram is essential, but not sufficient, to understand the function of a neural network.
 We need to be able to point to any node in that wiring diagram and be able to silence or activate that node or more subtly modify its properties—for example, by inactivating a particular neuromodulator receptor in just that node.
 We need to be able to measure the effects of those manipulations on the behavior of the animal, the ensemble activity of the local neural network and the activity of individual neurons—a neuron or a network that can be reliably identified in a different animal, tomorrow or a year from now.